martinrist/reactive-with-rxjs-bacon/content.md

     > Subscriber 2: 2
 ```

+---

+# Hot vs Cold Observables

-- `Rx.Observable.interval` is what's called a _cold observable_ in RxJS:
+- `Rx.Observable.interval` is what's called a _cold observable_ in RxJS
-    - Emits values only when Observers subscribe to it (like bacon.js)
+    - Emits values only when Observers subscribe to it (like Bacon.js)
-    - Every new subscriber receives events from the start (*not* like bacon.js)
+    - Every new subscriber receives events from the start (*un*like Bacon.js)

+--

 - In contrast, a _hot observable_:
-    - May start emitting values before it has any observers
+    - May start emitting values before it has any `Observer`s
-    - Observers joining later may observe values midway through the observable
+    - `Observer`s that join later get the latest values...
-    - All Observers to the same Hot Observable receive exactly the same value
+    - ... and they all get the same value
     - Just like traditional JavaScript events

-- It's possible to convert a _cold observable_ to a _hot observable_
+--

 - This is another one of the key differences between Bacon.js and RxJS:
-    - Bacon.js has no _cold observables_, so EventStreams and Properties are consistent among subscribers
+    - Bacon.js has no _cold observables_
+    - So `EventStream`s are always consistent among subscribers
-    - RxJS has more options, therefore more flexible
+    - RxJS has more options, therefore more flexible ...
-    - But we need to be careful to avoid unexpected behaviour
+    - ... but we need to be careful to avoid unexpected behaviour
-    - Need to pay attention to what kind of Observable we're using
+    - Need to pay attention to what kind of `Observable` we're using

-- Can cause duplicate network requests:
-    - We want to make a call every 5 seconds (`Rx.Observable.interval(5000)`)
-    - We get an Observable of the response
-    - We have multiple subscribers to the response
-    - TODO: Simple example

 ---

 # Subjects (RxJS only)

-- So far, we've talked about Observers and Observables in RxJS

-- RxJS also has a `Subject`, which can act as both an `Observer` and `Observable`:
+- RxJS also has a `Subject` abstraction
+    - A `Subject` can act as both an `Observer` and `Observable`
-    - Can subscribe to an `Observable` (i.e. act as an `Observer`)
+    - Can subscribe to an `Observable` (an `Observer`)
+    - Can produce values (an `Observable`)
-    - Can produce values and have its own subscribers (i.e. act an `Observable`)
+    - Can have its own subscribers (an `Observable`)
     - Acts like a 'bridge' or 'proxy' between a data source and subscribers
+    - Can act as a 'decorator'

+--

+- Simple example - a plain old `Subject`:
 ```javascript
     const source = Rx.Observable.interval(1000);
     const subject = new Rx.Subject();